gpeel/my-validators/projects/reactive0-simplest/README-0-simplest.md

   "minlength": {
     "requiredLength": 3,
     "actualLength": 2,
-    "msg": "the length should be more than 3 characters" },
+    "msg": "the length should be more than 3 characters"  // <<<< added by MyValidators },
   "pattern": {
     "requiredPattern": "/titi/",
     "actualValue": "Th",
-    "msg": "the field should respect the pattern /titi/ " }
+    "msg": "the field should respect the pattern /titi/ "  // <<<< added by MyValidators }
 }
 ````

-2- then the ui component <my-error-msg> extract control.errors.<validators-name>.msg for each <validator-name> key
+2- then the ui component <my-error-msg> extract control.errors.<validators-key>.msg for each <validator-key> key present
-present in control.errors and show it HTML.
+in control.errors and show it HTML.

-Since those 2 steps are completely disctinc, you can elaborate your error.msg as you want (inside an Angular service,
+Since those 2 steps are completely disctinct, you can code validators that elaborate this "msg" property as you want (
-connected to a i18n framewotk to get translation ..etc).
+inside an Angular service, connected to a i18n framewotk to get translation ..etc).

-See more realistic and flexible examples : reactive-flexible and reactive-i18n-transloco
+See more realistic and flexible examples on github :

+- reactive3-flexible-validators: this example provide a ValidatorService and a MessageService where you define the value
+  of each validator error key.
+- reactive4-i18n-transloco: extending from the reactive3-flexible-validators example and connecting the MessageService
+  to a translator tool @ngneat/transloco in this case.

 ## Plog install in your main project (OPTIONNAL)